 There is a lot to love about these black bean tostadas.
 Not only is it an incredibly satisfying meal, but it’s easy to make, and it’s my favorite type of meal for families – DIY and totally customizable.
 Put out all of the ingredients and let everyone make their own black bean tostada, according to their own preferences.
+(Just like my chili-spiced chicken tostadas and ground turkey tostadas!)
 The homemade refried black beans totally make this bean tostada and they only take 15 minutes, so make it happen! 😉

 Estimated reading time: 8 minutes

 - Bean Tostada Ingredients